optimumood/grpc-file-transfer-rust/README.md

 ---

-> gRPC file server and client written in Rust language.
+> gRPC file sharing server and client with mTLS (mutual Transport Layer Security), which provides communications security over a computer network.

 ## :scroll: Table of Contents
 - [:thinking: About](#about)